silvasouzaadriano/rocketseatbootcamp8/docs/README.md

                 3) __dirname it current directory where webpack.config.js is stored.

-          2) Create a folder called src, which must store all JS code, and inside to src folder created a file called index.js.
-Basically the index.js will be the starting point of application, it means that everything wll be came from this file
+          2) Create a folder called src, which must store all JS code, and inside to src folder create a file called index.js.
+Basically the index.js will be the starting point of application, it means that everything wll be came from this file.
+For instance, this might be the initial content of index.js

+            // Initial example just to test the Babel transpilation const soma = (a, b) => a + b;
+            alert(soma(1, 4));

           3) Inside to root folder, create a folder called public, where the webpack will store the bundle file transpiled